The Beatles in Bangor: Background and introduction to the Maharishi

 In the mid-1960s, the Beatles became interested in Indian culture, after the band members, particularly John Lennon and George Harrison, began using the psychedelic drug lysergic acid diethylamide (LSD) in an effort to expand their consciousness.
 In September and October 1966, Harrison visited India, where, in addition to furthering his sitar studies under Indian classical musician Ravi Shankar, he developed a fascination for Vedic philosophy.
 Eager to find meaning in the Beatles' worldwide popularity, Harrison and his wife, Pattie Boyd, investigated several options in their search for a guru, or spiritual teacher.
 According to Boyd, in February 1967, she began attending meetings in London held by the Spiritual Regeneration Movement, an organisation that espoused the Transcendental Meditation technique devised by Maharishi Mahesh Yogi, and she soon shared her discoveries with Harrison.
-In early August, the couple visited the Haight-Ashbury district of San Francisco, an area that represented the international centre of the hippie movement during the Summer of Love.
-Harrison was dismayed that Haight-Ashbury appeared to be populated by drug addicts and dropouts, rather than enlightened members of the counterculture.
+In early August, the couple visited the Haight-Ashbury district of San Francisco, an area that represented the international centre of the hippie counterculture during the Summer of Love.
+Harrison was dismayed that Haight-Ashbury appeared to be populated primarily by drug addicts and dropouts rather than enlightened members of the counterculture.
 Mindful of the Beatles' considerable influence on Western youth, particularly after the release of their 1967 album Sgt.
 Pepper's Lonely Hearts Club Band, Harrison decided to quit taking LSD.
-On his return to London, he shared his disappointment with Lennon, who had similarly begun to question the benefits of LSD.
+On his return to London, he shared his disappointment with Lennon, who had similarly begun to question the benefits of using LSD.

 The Maharishi was familiar to the Beatles through his appearances on the Granada Television programme People and Places years earlier.
-Alexis "Magic Alex" Mardas, a Greek friend of the Beatles, had heard a lecture by the Maharishi in Athens; when it was announced that he was to make a public appearance in London in late August that year, Boyd and Mardas encouraged the Beatles to attend.
-The London-based sculptor David Wynne has also been credited with the introduction.
-In Harrison's recollection, it was Wynne who told him about the Maharishi's upcoming visit and recommended that Harrison attend.
+Alexis "Magic Alex" Mardas, a friend of the Beatles, had heard a lecture by the Maharishi in Athens; when it was announced that he was to make a public appearance in London later that August, Boyd and Mardas encouraged the Beatles to attend.
+The London-based sculptor David Wynne has also been credited with the introduction; In Harrison's recollection, it was Wynne who told him about the Maharishi's upcoming visit and recommended that Harrison attend.

-On 24 August, Lennon, Harrison and Paul McCartney, together with their respective partners, attended the Maharishi's lecture in the ballroom at the London Hilton, on Park Lane.
+On 24 August, Lennon, Harrison and Paul McCartney, together with their respective partners, attended the Maharishi's lecture in the ballroom at the London Hilton on Park Lane.
 Ringo Starr was not present, due to the recent birth of his and Maureen Starkey's second child, Jason.
 The Maharishi had announced his intention to retire, so this engagement was expected to be his last in the West.
 The Beatles were given front row seats and then met the Maharishi in his hotel suite after the lecture.
-During the meeting, he invited them to be his guests at a ten-day training retreat that was to begin the following day, in Bangor in north-west Wales.
-Impressed by the lecture and meeting the Maharishi, the band cancelled a recording session in order to accompany him to Bangor.
+During the meeting, he invited them to be his guests at a ten-day training retreat that was to begin the following day, in Bangor, Gwynedd, Wales.
+Impressed by the lecture and the Maharishi, the band cancelled a recording session in order to accompany him to Bangor.